Narroe/oa_additional_buildings_mod/README.md

 Current version:

-    Adds 10 more buildings into the game, including 2 multiple Z-level buildings.
+    Adds 15 buildings to the game.

 contents: